FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 Futures are options to sell or buy a specific commodity at a fixed price on a certain date (that’s why they’re called futures!).
-Forex futures was developed by the Chicago Mercantile Exchange (CME) in 1972 when platform boots and bell bottoms were still in fashion.
+What Is Forex futures was developed by the Chicago Mercantile Exchange (CME) in 1972 when platform boots and bell bottoms were still in fashion.
 As futures contracts are structured and exchanged across centralized markets, the market is very open and well regulated; this implies that knowledge of rates and sales is readily accessible.

 “Option” is a financial instrument that grants the investor the right or the opportunity, but not the duty, to buy or sell an asset at a defined price on the expiry date of the opportunity.
 When a deal “opened” an offer, he or she will be obligated to purchase or sell an item at a certain price on the expiry date.
 Unlike stocks, options are also traded on the stock exchange, such as the Chicago Board.